 One of the best ways to gift money to loved ones is to set them up with a Section 529 education savings plan.
 They help relieve the burden of tuition, books, room, and board.
 529 account contributions are considered gifts, but the money grows tax-free and can be withdrawn tax-free, so long as it is used for college tuition or related expenses.

 The annual gift exclusion allows individuals to write checks or gift cash values up to $15,000 to as many people as you would like per year.
 Spouses can combine their exclusions for up to $30,000, tax-free.
 Go over that amount, though, and you will be expected to shell out between 18 and 40 percent on gift taxes.
 There is a lifetime limit to this rule, too.
 Everyone can gift up to $11 million tax-free, and each couple can gift up to $22 million.
-Although this amount can change if any future legislation is passed, you can start planning today with an experienced estate planning attorney in Houston to help carefully execute a tax plan.
+Although this amount can change if any future legislation is passed, you can start planning today with an experienced estate planning attorney to help carefully execute a tax plan.
 With proper planning, it is easy to come in well under the exclusion limits.

 If you are eager to support a loved one in their quest to get healthy or educated, paying their bills is a great option.
 Without using your annual exclusion, you can pay for tuition, medical, and dental expenses for anyone you want.
 You must make payments directly to the service providers, though – do not just reimburse your friend or family member.